Abhiraj1668/gather_data_set/ReadMe.txt

 Make sure your device has python 3.8 installed.
 Here are the steps you will need to follow

+If you have opencv installed you can skip to step 3

 1) We will create a virtual environment for this task.
 Once you have downloaded the repository, create a virtual environment in the folder containing the python file.
 Use following steps to create a virtual environment.
 	a) open command prompt/terminal